ajibs/sustainable-tourism/README.md

 ## Feature List
-* Authenticated User can book an experience.
+* Authenticated User can book a tour.
-* Users can create an experience.
+* Users can create a tour.
-* Users can explore and search for experiences by location
+* Users can explore and search for tours by location

 ## Getting Started
 Trans Culture is hosted on Heroku and can be accessed here: